-A return to work coordinator is responsible for the implementation of an organisation’s return to work program.
+A return to work (RTW) coordinator is the person appointed by an employer who is responsible for the implementation of an organisation’s return to work program.

-The return to work coordinator is responsible for implementing an organisation's return to work program and supporting workers as they recover at work.
-They are a key link between the worker and their support team as they recover.
+The RTW coordinator is responsible for implementing an organisation's return to work program, supporting workers as they recover at work and assisting employers to meet their obligations as required under workers compensation legislation.
+The RTW coordinator is a key link between the worker and their support team as they recover.

 Who needs a return to work coordinator?

-Employers whose basic tariff premium exceeds $50,000 annually, employers who are self-insured, or employers insured by a specialised insurer who employ more than 20 workers (category one employers) must have a return to work coordinator.
+Employers whose basic tariff premium exceeds $50,000 annually, employers who are self-insured, or employers insured by a specialised insurer who employ more than 20 workers are category one employers and must have a return to work coordinator.

 As a category one employer, you must appoint someone with the relevant training, skills and experience to perform the role and functions of a return to work coordinator.

-Your return to work (RTW) program must outline the return to work coordinator's role in recovery at work planning and managing workers with a work related injury or illness.
+Your RTW program must outline the RTW coordinator's role in recovery at work planning and managing workers with a work-related injury or illness.
 These duties must include:

 - compiling the initial notification information